EU law on GM crops clears the ground for wave of approvals

 Widely-grown in the Americas and Asia, GM crops in Europe have divided opinion.
-Britain favors them, while France is among the nations that oppose them.
+Britain favours them, while France is among the nations that oppose them.

 The compromise law seeks to keep everyone happy by giving member states the right to ban GM crops even after European Commission approvals.